 Remember also that personal preferences and dislikes don’t go away when someone’s brain is compromised, but the ability to articulate the problem may.
 Try to remember what made your loved one upset in the past, before the disease, and think about whether it’s a problem right now.

 Don’t blame a person with dementia for their behavior.
 It is important as a caregiver to always remember that anger and aggression are symptoms of the disease, not a decision by your loved one to be rude or mean.
-If you can stay reassuring and understanding, that kinder demeanor may be reflected back, and aggression will be less of a problem.
+If you can stay reassuring and understanding, that kinder demeanor may be reflected back.

 Be open to change.
 You may need to speak differently during conversations, or alter the house in some way that eliminates a trigger.

-In fact, how a facility handles residents who have issues with aggression is a good gauge of whether it’s the right place for your loved one.
-Think about it: If the practice is sedation (chemically with mind-numbing drugs or physically with tied restraints), then they don’t have the coping and training skills to manage emotions.
-Using practiced non-drug techniques is, of course, much better.
-If staff seems annoyed by aggression, or disdainful, then they aren’t good for mom or dad.
+The staff in an assisted living home for people with dementia (often called “memory care”) should be uniquely capable at handling aggression in people with dementia.
+In fact, how a memory care community handles residents who have issues with aggression is a good gauge of whether it’s the right place for your loved one.
+If staff seem annoyed by aggression, or disdainful, then they aren’t good for mom or dad.

 Ask about training.
 Is there regular training and continuing education for employees, and do they learn techniques to deal with aggressive behavior in residents?

-There should be a policy for aggressive behavior, some specific regulations on how they’re handled.
-Are incident reports written?
-If so, check one out.
+These communities have rules against allowing residents to act in a manner that is dangerous to self or others.
+Lashing out physically or verbally, as described above, may count as dangerous behavior and may lead to eviction.
+This is why it’s very important to understand a residence’s policy on aggressive behavior.
 When does aggressive behavior cross the line from manageable to a problem?
 Memory care homes almost always have the right to reject or evict someone whose actions are considered endangering, so ask what specifically is considered as a danger to self or others.
 Is verbal aggression considered dangerous?
 Homes will vary.